pede/steamid-converter-bot/README.md

 # steamid-converter-bot #
-Is a nodejs steambot that converts steamid and profile link to steam64 format.
+This is a nodejs steam bot that converts steamid or profile link to steam64 format.

 # How To Setup #
 Make sure you have npm and nodejs installed on your server.